Ukrainian officials: Russian strikes kill at least 7 in Lviv

 Ukraine’s government halted civilian evacuations for a second day on Monday, saying Russian forces were shelling and blocking the humanitarian corridors.

 Deputy Prime Minister Iryna Vereshchuk said Ukraine had been negotiating passage from cities and towns in eastern and southeastern Ukraine, including Mariupol and other areas in the Donbas.
-The government of the Luhansk region in the Donbas said four civilians trying to flee were shot dead by Russian forces.
+The government of the Luhansk region in the Donbas said four civilians trying to flee were shot and killed by Russian forces.

+Vereshchuk said Russia could be prosecuted for war crimes over its refusal to allow civilians to leave Mariupol.

+“Your refusal to open these humanitarian corridors will in the future be a reason to prosecute all involved for war crimes,” she wrote on social media.

 Russia is bent on capturing the Donbas, where Moscow-backed separatists already control some territory, after its attempt to take the capital failed.